Contract Services - academies

 - 1 in-house session

-- reduced rate to attend ground training courses
+- reduced rate to attend group training courses

 - access to Herts for Learning and Modern Governor’s suite of online training courses